urban/awesome-development/README.md

 ### Web frameworks

 - [Koa](http://koajs.com) - A new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
-- [Express](http://expressjs.com) - A minimal and flexible web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
 - [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.